NCTE Summer '05 Legal Intern

 - Coordinate small event logistics and assist with event outreach

-- Currently enrolled or recently graduated from a program in non-profit organization management, business, marketing, communications, or another relevant field
+- Currently enrolled or recently graduated from an undergraduate or graduate program.

 Time and Location

-Interns work out of our national office in Washington, DC during regular business hours for 15-20 hours per week.
+Interns work out of our national office in Washington, DC during regular business hours for 15-20 hours per week during the spring and fall semesters or for 40 hours per week during the summer term.

 Application & Deadline

-Mail, fax, or email a resume, cover letter, and a 1-3 page writing sample to Avory Faucette at email@example.com.
-Cover letters should describe your background, experience, and interest in this work.
+Mail, fax, or email a resume, cover letter, and a 1-3 page writing sample to Emily Rainone at firstname.lastname@example.org.
+Cover letters should describe your background, experience, and interest in this work and should specify if you are interested in Policy, Communications, Development, or General internship position.
+If you are interested in a communications internship, please submit a sample blog post and a sample press release on a current topic related to transgender equality in lieu of the standard writing sample. .

 - Provide research and analysis on legal and/or policy issues